aichatddz/avote/README.md

 See [differential attack](#differential-attack) for more details.

 ### Zero-knowledge proof
-Zero-knowledge proof(ZKP) is a cryptograph method that allows one party(prover) to convince another party(verifier) that a statement is true without revealing any additional information beyond the validity of the statement itself.
+Zero-knowledge proof(ZKP) is a cryptographic scheme that allows one party(prover) to convince another party(verifier) that a statement is true without revealing any additional information beyond the validity of the statement itself.
 The key properties of ZKP is:

 **completeness** - If the statement is true, the verifier will be convinced by an honest prover;